 How often should I send updates?

 Other than keeping the Admissions Office updated on recent contact information, test scores, and transcripts, all updates are optional and at the applicants’ discretion.
-Notification of any significant developments regarding a candidate’s circumstances or perspective are appreciated by the Admissions Committee.
+The number of updates that a student submits will not alter their consideration from the waitlist.

 Will I be considered for merit scholarship if admitted from the waitlist?

-Yes, the Admissions Committee will consider you for merit-based scholarship based on the availability of funds at the time you are admitted.
+Yes, the Admissions Committee will consider admits from our waitlist for merit-based scholarship based on the availability of funds at that particular time.
 More information is available in our Tuition & Aid section.